Incident Response Essay · Published in GRC Outlook

 Cyber insurers have seen every failure pattern: flat networks, untested backups, IR plans that were never drilled.
 Their application questions aren't arbitrary — they're derived from loss data.
 Instead of viewing them as obstacles, use them as a roadmap.

-When you can demonstrate a written, tested IR plan, regular simulations, offline backups, and measured containment capabilities, you're not just checking boxes.
-You're signaling maturity.
-You're reducing premium pressure.
-You're proving the organization can protect revenue when systems fail.
+When you can demonstrate a written, tested IR plan, regular simulations, offline backups, and measured containment capabilities, you're not just checking boxes; you're demonstrating maturity underwriters can price, in ways that may support a stronger renewal conversation.

 This is the strategic shift GRC leaders need to drive: IR 2.0 transforms incident response from a technical afterthought into a business resilience function.
 It becomes a competitive advantage, a board-level asset, and a quantifiable risk control.